resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 **Question 2**

 **Answer: E.** Yes, it’s true.
-NeCTAR can experience Network issues from time to time.
+NeCTAR can experience network issues from time to time.

 # Launch your own instance